A small reminder!

 Wednesday - Homework to be handed in and we have P.E.
 Please ensure your child has their P.E kit in school (all clothing labelled with your child's name) and that all earings are removed for this day.

-We have lots of helpers in the reception unit who read with the children.
-Please ensure that their book bags and books are in school everyday.
+.
+Please ensure that your child's book bags and books are in school everyday.

 Reading and homework|